 Tip 2: Always use a flight Search tool

-We recently found a great price via Kayak for our trip to San Francisco.
-We knew the airline we wanted to book but put the details into Kayak anyways.
+We recently found a great price via Skyscanner for our trip to San Francisco.
+We knew the airline we wanted to book but put the details into Skyscanner anyways.
 By searching on Kayak, we found the same exact same flights on there for cheaper than going direct with the airline so we got the flights we wanted for less money just by using the website.

 Other Posts You May Enjoy: